-It's no secret that university budgets are tight.
+It’s no secret that university budgets are tight.
 Lower enrollment, unpredictable government funding, and changing demographics have all been putting strain on budgets for years.
-To top it off, COVID-19 forced most schools to pivot to remote and hybrid learning in 2020, adding additional financial pressure.
+To top it off, COVID-19 forced most schools to pivot to remote and hybrid learning in 2020 and some of 2021, adding additional financial pressure.

 But your facilities don’t stop having needs just because university budget cuts are happening.
 Planning, preparing, and managing campus maintenance, operations, and capital budgets are some of the most important parts of facility management…but also some of the most stressful.
 However, a well put-together higher ed facility management budget can not only save money, but can ease your teams’ time and stress throughout the year.

 Don’t just copy and paste what you did last year.
 Take some extra time and plan out a higher ed facility management budget that works for your university facilities with these four simple tips.

 The best place to start when creating your budget is to look back at the last few years to see if you can identify any trends.
 Have your budgets been increasing?
 Decreasing?
 Staying basically the same?
 This can provide you a starting point to work out from.

 “Well I have my budget from last year and it’s been going up a small amount every year.
 I can just add 5% and be done right?”

 Your budget is going to be based on the university’s unique situation.
 After you get your baseline, take some time to think about where your university is today.
 Some questions to consider:

 - What percentage of students did we have on campus in 2020?

 - Has our space utilization on campus changed at all?
 Are there buildings that won’t be used as much?

 - Did we add new buildings we need to plan for?